Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 }
 {{< / highlight >}}

 The crucial mathematical step in the algorithm is how to get the distance from $p$ to surfaces inside our scene.
 How might we find that value?
 The most straightaway way is to use the surfaces' SDFs-- their "signed distance functions".
 This is a function that directly-- or, using the more common mathematical term, analitically-- tells you the distance between a point and an embedded (orientable) space, giving positive sign if it is "outside" the object, and negative if it is "inside" it.
-The reader might note that there is a problem here: SDFs only really work with orientable surfaces!
-This doesn't strictly mean that, say, that it's impossible to render a Möbius strip using raytracing, but it would sure require adjustments to the algorithm.

 Below is an example of a SDF for a sphere of radius $r$ and center $c$ in $\rth$: